Interesting

 How long does it take for precisely half of the carbon-14 in the sample to decay; that is, when does m = 50?
 Give the answer to three significant figures. −0.000121 ≈ 5730 years (to three significant figures).
 The time period calculated in this example is called the half-life of carbon-14.

-READ ALSO: What are the different layers of ozone?
+READ ALSO: What are some hypothetical situations?

 How long does it take for half of the carbon-14 to convert back to nitrogen?